Zika Virus Infection

 First published: 29 January 2016

-The WHO announced on 10 March 2017 an updated classification of countries at risk of Zika virus to reflect the evolving epidemiology of Zika Virus.
+The WHO announced on 10 March 2017 an updated classification of countries at risk of Zika virus to reflect the evolving epidemiology of the virus.
 This included countries where the principal vector Aedes aegypti is present, but are not yet known to have Zika virus circulating.

 ZIKV Outbreak in Brazil and Observations of Microcephaly

-The occurrence of neurodevelopmental defects in Brazil, with the possible link to ZIKV, was declared a Public Health Emergency of International Concern (PHEIC) by WHO on 1 February.
-The PHEIC ended on 18th November 2016 and is replaced by a longer term response detailed in the Zika Strategic Response Plan.
+The spread of ZIKV into South America coincided with an observed increase in microcephaly and developmental defects in neonates and led to a Public Health Emergency of International Concern (PHEIC) being declared by WHO.
+This ran from February to November 2016 and is replaced by a longer term Zika Strategic Response Plan.

-- The risk to Scotland is considered very low due to the absence of the Aedes mosquito and the low risk associated with sexual transmission associated with imported cases.
+- The risk to Scotland is considered very low due to the absence of the Aedes mosquito and the low risk of sexual transmission associated with imported cases.

 - For travellers to affected countries there is a low risk of infection which may result in mild symptoms in the majority of cases.